shreya1sharma/ShreyaSharma/_posts/2019-10-21-neural-pocket-event.markdown

 ---
 This post is about my experience at Neural Pocket, an AI start-up based in Tokyo.
 I got an opportunity to learn about its technologies and interact with its executive members at an event called Open House.
 Here are my notes from the event.

-Neural Pocket is an AI start-up in fashion industry based in Tokyo and gradually moving towards smart city, mobility and manufacturing industries.
+Neural Pocket is an AI start-up in fashion industry based in Tokyo and moving towards building AI applications for smart city, mobility and manufacturing industries.

 ### Technologies